-- If your business is a solicitor’s office, real estate agency, and conveyancer, then you may be required by law to deposit funds held on behalf of your clients into a Statutory Trust Account.
+- If you are a solicitor, real estate agent, collection agent (QLD), conveyancer, or settlement agent (WA), you may be required by law to deposit funds held on behalf of your clients, into a Statutory Trust Account.

-- This is a special type of account designed to comply with statutory requirements, that may require you to provide certain details or documents at account opening.
+- This is a special type of account designed to comply with statutory requirements, and it may require you to provide certain details or documents at account opening.

-15 fee-free transaction allowance and 15 fee-free cheque deposits or merchant envelope allowance monthly.
+- 15 fee-free transaction allowance and 15 fee-free cheque deposits

 Fees and interest